 - Possibly overkill, but I keep a mini Dr Bronner liquid soap in my handbag and give the cup a quick rinse out in a loo somewhere or someone’s kitchen if I’m headed to a friend’s house.
 Then it’s clean and ready to reuse if needed.
 This is particularly handy for travelling.

 Happy BYO Mugging.
-Let’s start inspiring change on this because bins like this:
+Let’s start inspiring change on this because bins like this should be a thing of the past, right?

 Low Tox.
 Happy Us.
 Happy Planet